Ada-Developers-Academy/daily-curriculum/topic_resources/hash.md

 ```
 Using Hash to initiate objects
 ---------
-A Hash is a great way to pass in arguments to `initialize`, first let's look at a use case for this.
+A Hash is a great way to pass in arguments to `initialize`.
+First, let's look at a use case for this.
 ```ruby
 class Address
   def initialize(first_name, last_name, street_one, street_two, city, state, country, postal_code)